Precepts.

 Investments should be simple—and support the business.

-Creative businesses don’t harken to financial engineers.
+Creative businesses don’t hearken to financial engineers.
 It's already hard enough to maintain the shared vision.
 Everyone needs to be aligned.